chinchillabrains/ai-product-categories-woocommerce/README.md

-# wordpress-plugin-template
+# ai-product-categories-woocommerce
-Wordpress plugin template
+Wordpress plugin that suggests the correct category for uncategorized Woocommerce products.